anthonysgro/geospoof/README.md

 ### The Fix

 GeoSpoof gives you full control over what your browser reports.
 Set your location to match your VPN, mismatch it on purpose for extra obfuscation, or pick somewhere entirely different.
-GPS coordinates, timezone, `Intl` locale data, and WebRTC all stay in sync with whatever you choose.
+GPS coordinates, timezone, `Intl` locale data, Date APIs, the Temporal API, and WebRTC all stay in sync with whatever you choose.

 - **VPN Region Sync**: Detects your VPN exit IP and sets your spoofed location to match.
 One click, no manual coordinates.
 - **Manual Coordinates**: Search for a city or enter any latitude/longitude directly.
 Your location doesn't have to match your VPN.
-- **Full Signal Alignment**: All location signals report the same place, so sites see one consistent identity instead of mismatched data.
+- **Full Signal Alignment**: All location signals — geolocation, timezone offset, `Intl.DateTimeFormat`, Date getters, Date constructor, `Temporal.Now`, and WebRTC — report the same place.
+Sites see one consistent identity instead of mismatched data.
+- **Real-World Timezone Offsets**: Offsets are derived from the browser's own IANA timezone database via `Intl.DateTimeFormat`, so historical and DST-aware offsets match what a real user in that timezone would produce.
+No hardcoded offset tables that go stale.
+- **Cross-Browser**: Works on Firefox, Chrome, Brave, and Edge.
+Single codebase, MV3 on both platforms.
 - **Bypass Hard Gates**: Sites that refuse to load without geolocation permission get a clean, consistent response.
 - **Dev & QA**: Test geofenced apps, localized content, or location-aware UIs without leaving your desk.